supertechguy/passwd.trade/README.md

 ## Memory Management

-After creating a link, the system performs a full memory wipe and unsets all variables for good measure, ensuring data confidentiality.
+After creating a link, the system overwrites the variables with nulls and then releases the memory, ensuring data confidentiality.

 ## Usage Guide

-Instructions for encrypting and sharing passwords, accessing shared passwords, and other functionalities provided by the service are available.
+Enter the password in the text area to be encrypted, click "Generate Link".
+Copy the link provided and send the link to the recipient.
+When the recipient recieves and clicks on the link, the password will be displayed and the data in the database will be destroyed.
+Thereby preventing others from obtaining the password using the same link.

 ## Security Best Practices